 - Pulse gingersnaps and pecans in large food processor or put them in a large plastic baggie and roll them with a rolling pin until fine crumbs.

 - Add melted butter and pulse more until combined.
 Press into prepared springform pan and bake in preheated oven for 10 minutes.
-Remove from oven and sprinkle pecans over crust, then drizzle with caramel sauce.
+Remove from oven.
 Set aside and reduce oven temperature to 325 degrees F.

 To make the cheesecake: